duskjet/aspnetcore-json-rpc/README.md

 Code | Reason
 :---: | ---
-`400` | The `Content-Length` header has a value that differs from the actual content length `415` | The `Content-Encoding` header is specified
+`415` | The `Content-Encoding` header is specified

 - With logger factory availability, the following events may appear in a journal: